By Chris Dougherty

 With summer almost here, you may have already rolled out your RV awning.
 It’s a great addition to any RV, and with a little care it will provide many years of service.
 But just what kind of care does it need?

 There are many different kinds of awnings.
 They range from the “bag” style manual awning, which is popular for pop-up campers, all the way up to fully automated types.
-The operation of all the various types vary, and careful attention to the manufacturer’s instructions will help ensure problem-free enjoyment of your awning.
+The operation of all the different types vary, and careful attention to the manufacturer’s instructions will help ensure problem-free enjoyment of your awning.

 Most awning fabrics fall into one of two categories: vinyl and acrylic (e.g., Sunbrella).
 Some awnings have material all the way up to the awning rail on the side of the RV.
 Some have a metal weather guard, which wraps around the awning when stowed for travel.